Home-grown Crystal Jade Group has started a “Crystal Jade Pavilion” concept, located at VivoCity.

 The word “Pavilion” could mean large palaces that are elegant and dignified, and you can probably render a guess that you can expect a gastronomic dining experience from this contemporary concept.

-Having a Chinese restaurant within a hotel itself would mean there is a certain level of privacy – somewhere to enjoy Cantonese fare in a more luxurious setting.
+This is somewhere to enjoy Cantonese fare in a more luxurious setting.

 In terms of its décor, there is an elegantly done up communal dining hall in hues of jade green, as well as a number of private dining rooms for family functions, social gatherings, and business meetings.